 6. Do you know what arousal level is ideal for you at the start of the competition? [_]

-7. Do you know how to pump yourself up if you are feeling apathetic, lazy or tired? [_]
+7. Do you know how to pump yourself up if you feel apathetic, lazy or tired? [_]

-8. Do you know how to relax if you are feeling too overwhelmed, worried, stressed or anxious? [_]
+8. Do you know how to relax if you feel too overwhelmed, worried, stressed or anxious? [_]

 Dr Damon Ashworth